-No matter the audience, a small business plan must be logical, not emotional.
+No matter the audience, a business plan must be logical, not emotional.
 Passion is important, but the facts are key.
 For example, when writing financial projections, refer to hard numbers from past quarters about sales, expenses and profits—rather than just writing what you think the future will look like.

 4. Remain Concise

 Being concise is one of the most important rules of thumb when creating a project plan of any kind.
-A small business plan aims to outline an entire operation, but it must convey the facts as simply as possible.
+A business plan aims to outline an entire operation, but it must convey the facts as simply as possible.
 Always keep in mind that this information will be presented to an audience, and it must capture and keep their attention.

 5. Remember Your Goal

 Avoid tangents and unnecessary information.
-Each section should tie into the main objective of the small business plan, whether that be to inform stakeholders, obtain funding or anything else.
+Each section should tie into the main objective of the business plan, whether that be to inform stakeholders, obtain funding or anything else.